quantumgizmos/quantum-journal-typst-template/quantum-journal-template.typ

     font-size: 11pt,                // Default font size
     columns: 2,                     // Number of columns in the document
     font: "New Computer Modern",    // Default font
-    title_url: none,                // The link when you click on the title doc                             // Document content ) = {
+    title_url: none, // The link when you click on the title
+    bibliography: bibliography("refs.bib"),
+    doc                             // Document content ) = {